 Aesthetic Realism Consultant Nancy Huntting

 Welcome to my website, where I'm glad to bring to people what I've learned from Aesthetic Realism, the philosophy founded in 1941 by the great American poet and critic Eli Siegel.
-I'm proud to have seen that Aesthetic Realism is true: it explains the human mind and the world we are in with new respect and scientific exactness.
-It enables individual men and women to be fully what they hope to be!

 What Aesthetic Realism Is

 of every person is to like the world on an honest or accurate basis.